What are these controllers?

 – Deadzone – You can set a value here so that any movement of the controller puck within the deadzone value of center will be considered as center.
 Most curves will have a deadzone of some kind since that without it, the controller is just too sensitive around the center position.
 Setting a deadzone this way is called an non-explicit deadzone.
 An explicit deadzone can be achieved by setting the deadzone to zero, and then by dragging the near-center curve nodes down to zero.
 Either way, it’s a deadzone and both techniques give the same results.

-– Digital – Click on this button to bring up the a window where you can send keystrokes to the game when you move the controller along the axis.
-This allows you to configure digital-joystick-like behavior where you can map a key in-game to scroll whenever the axis goes positive or negative, and to stop scrolling when it returns to zero.
+– Digital – Use this to enable Digital Joystick emulation, where you can send keystrokes to the game when you move the controller along the axis.
+This allows you to map a key in-game to scroll whenever the axis goes positive or negative, and to stop scrolling when it returns to zero.
 You can do this for each axis.
 This is useful for games where you need to scroll alot (like on a map, or overhead kind of game).
 Users often map the WASD keys for this, and you can do the same here.

-– Mirror – Check this box so that when you drag a node curve, the corresponding node on the other side of center will also move to the same value.
+– Mirror – Check this box so that when you drag a curve controlpoint, the corresponding controlpoint on the other side of center will also move to the same value.

 – << < > >> – Use these buttons to move the entire curve up or down.